 Russ | Friday, 8:30 AM | Discipling the Next Generation to Reach the Muslim World

 Missionary candidates will often delay their preparation until they are on the field in these three areas: Language, evangelism, and social/cultural training.
 A wise and proactive sending church can help potential missionaries get started the right way.
 The era of waiting to be ‘immersed’ in language is over.
 What can the church do about it?
 Muslims are in our communities here at home already.
 Are we willing to send people to an Islamic mission field who have never shared the gospel with a Muslim before?
 If not, how can the church help them do that well?
 Often, missionaries to the Middle East are trained to say, “I don’t talk politics.”
 This strategy misses one of the greatest open doors to the heart of the gospel for modern Arabs.
 This seminar aims to equip the church to reorient pre-deployment expectations around growth in each of these three areas.

 What does a church that has been unleashed for global missions look like?
 Considering that missions is the supernatural work of our sovereign God, every church will have some unique characteristics that account for the varying gifts, talents and passions that He gives to each one.
-Still, observation of churches that are bearing fruit in their missions endeavors often reveals common characteristics or Marks.
-In this workshop we will explore the Marks of churches that have been effectively mobilized to reach the nations.
-Though not a formula for missions mobilization, these Marks will help church and church missions leaders evaluate their church’s current mission culture, perhaps exposing areas that may need attention while reinforcing others.
+Still, observation of churches that are bearing fruit in their missions endeavors often reveals common characteristics or Keys.
+In this workshop we will explore the 7 Keys to Effective Global Engagement observed in churches that have been effectively mobilized to reach the nations.
+Though not a formula for missions mobilization, these Keys will help church and church missions leaders evaluate their church’s current mission culture, perhaps exposing areas that may need attention while reinforcing others.

 Objective: Help church leaders understand that deliberateness is essential to cultivating a vibrant missions culture

 Alexandra Zamora | Friday, 1:30 PM | From Mission Field to Mission Force, Latinos Are Stepping Up